-If you have ever watched an episode of the Hurricane Chasers show, you may have heard phrases like “And look at that, Alberto just took down a house.”
+Every time hurricane season comes around, you hear phrases on the news like “And look at that, Alberto just took down a house.”
 You may be wondering: Why did they name this hurricane Alberto?
 Or Roxanne?
 Or Rita?
-Shouldn’t these destructive acts of nature be given names like the Hulk or Hellbringer?
-Hurricane naming has gone through some twists and turns over the years to get to where we are today.
+After all, shouldn’t these destructive acts of nature be given names with a little more gusto, like Hulk, or Hellbringer, or Cow-Thrower?
+Well, hurricane naming has gone through a few twists and turns over the years, but it's actually pretty interesting to know the modern process.

 Hurricane Naming Trivia